abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Session Lifetime

-Note that Redfish sessions "time-out" as apposed to having a token expiration time like some token-based methods use.
+Note that Redfish sessions "time-out" as opposed to having a token expiration time like some token-based methods use.
 For Redfish sessions, as long a  client continues to send requests for the session more often than the session timeout period, the session will remain open and the session auth token remains valid.
 If the sessions times-out then the session is automatically terminated.
 Note that the Redfish.

 ##### Session Termination or Logout